top of page

 What Are Baby Elephants Called?

-In the world of elephants, a baby is fondly referred to as a calf.
-These adorable bundles of joy are the apple of their herd's eye, protected and cherished by the entire family.
+In the world of elephants, a baby is known as a calf.
+These adorable bundles of joy are fiercely protected and cherished by their entire herd.

 What's the Size and Height of a Baby Elephant?